fbpx

 Article 7 of the Code of Civil Procedure provides for California’s eminent domain rules.

-The hegemony is of great importance, as long as government payments just reimbursement, that national, state or federal governments take private property for public use.
-Private property is only taken over by eminent domain pursuant to California Code of Civil Procedure Section 1230.030 if public use occurs.
+The hegemony is of great importance.
+As long as government payments just reimbursement, that national, state or federal governments take private property for public use.
+Private property can take over by eminent domain pursuant to California Code of Civil Procedure Section 1230.030.

-• Any defendant can apply to a court for the withdrawal of all or any portion of the deposited amount before the judgment is entered.
-The application shall be verified, the applicant’s interest in the property shall be determined, and a stated amount shall be requested to be withdrawn.
+• Any defendant can apply to a court for the withdrawal of all or any portion of the deposit amount.
+The application must verify, the applicant’s interest in the property shall determine, and a stated amount request of withdrawal.
 The claimant shall serve on the complainant a copy of the petition.

 • Subject to requirements of Article on Withdrawal of Deposit of CCP, the court will order payment to the applicant of the amount requested in the application or of the portion of that amount that the applicant is entitled to receive.